Jester175/Jester175/README.md

-:purple_heart: My name is Maxim Melnikov.
-I have been doing programming for more than 5 years.
-And I really love it.

-During this time I managed to try my hand at different areas of development, become a university lecturer and co-created the YouTube IT channel PyLounge.
+:purple_heart: My name is Nikita Kolesnew.
+Conscientious and attentive frontend developer with over 1 year of experience.
+I am eager to apply my skills in creating various types of software.
+I have a special interest in developing 3D interactive objects.